 There Are No Victims in Family Law

 There are no victims in family law.
-The only victims are the innocent children caught up in the bullshit behavior of parents who engage in nasty custody battles.
+The only victims are the innocent children caught up in the BS behavior of parents who engage in nasty custody battles.

 Family Law Cases are Much More Stressful